yuvraj24/react-native-stories-view/README.md

 #### Footer View

 The in built footer view provides you with a reply option where in you can accept user input for the status user just viewed.
 `isShowReply` boolean prop can be used to programaically show or hide the footer reply view.
+The `onReplyTextChange` & `onReplyButtonClick` function provides callback for the action performed by the user along with the `progressIndex` of the particular story currently viewed.

 ```js
 // Reply option in Footer